JungMinyong/enzo-dev/src/enzo/notes.md

 - mass should be mutual updated! in case of accretion.

-- Deleting (resetting) Background acceleration in grid might be modified.
+- Deleting (resetting) Background acceleration in grid might need be modified.

 - NumberOfSingleParticle happens to be zero
 - EscapeParticle should be properly treated!